Cos'è il Cashmere e perché è così prezioso e costoso? - Lanaioli

 What are the main countries that transform Cashmere fiber into clothing?

-Is Italy the Kingdom of Cashmere?
+Italy, the Kingdom of Cashmere?

 Italy is the main European country for the processing of cashmere, not only in the manufacture of finished knitwear products, but also for spinning activities.